 Actually, that was a trick question.
 The fact of the matter is that many people have advertised cigarettes, and many still do.
-While many more people ban these ads and refuse the work because their need for self-actualization (here, their ethical drive), other people have taken up the torch (no pun intended).
+While many more people ban these ads and refuse the work because of their need for self-actualization (here, their ethical drive), other people have taken up the torch (no pun intended).
 Why is that?

-You’ll recall that Maslow’s hierarchy of needs is a pyramid – the an upper level of blocks can’t be laid until a lower level is laid, which blocks in turn can’t be set in place until the lower level needs are satisfied etc. The people working in advertising cigarettes are likely in a situation where they can’t even think to focus on their self-actualization because their more basic needs aren’t being met.
-IMHO, it’s probably the “sexual intimacy” need that isn’t being met for the cigarette advertisers !
+You’ll recall that Maslow’s hierarchy of needs is a pyramid – the an upper level of blocks can’t be laid until a lower level is laid, which blocks, in turn, can’t be set in place until the lower-level needs are satisfied, etc. The people working in advertising cigarettes are likely in a situation where they can’t even think to focus on their self-actualization because their more basic needs aren’t being met.
+IMHO, it’s probably the “sexual intimacy” need that isn’t being met for the cigarette advertisers 😉 !

 Another possibility is that, like the bad guys in said Hollywood flicks, some people have an inverted sense of ethics.
 They see the perpetrating of some evil act as the greatest thing they can do.

-Investigative journalist Stewart Bell wrote a book, The Martyr’s Oath, about the true story of a young middle class Iraqi boy who, through the 90s and onwards gets brainwashed progressively into al-Qaeda’s doctrine.
+Investigative journalist Stewart Bell wrote a book, The Martyr’s Oath, about the true story of a young middle-class Iraqi boy who, through the 90s and onwards gets brainwashed progressively into al-Qaeda’s doctrine.
 He goes on to become an important terrorist.
 What’s notable about this is that it disproves the terrorist apologists who claim that terrorists commit their murderous acts out of desperation and because of their miserable living conditions.
 Heck, just consider that Osama Bin Laden is the son of a billionaire Saudi construction magnate and you’ve got all the proof you could ever need.
 If that weren’t enough, consider that his right-hand man, Ayman al-Zawahiri, is an Egyptian doctor.
 Twisted, yes.
 Motivated by subsistence needs, no.

 These people are killing not because they’re desperate, but because they’re more educated and are looking for self-actualization.
 The greatest thing that they can be, in their brainwashed world view, is a “martyr” who blows himself up to kill others.

 The flip side of this is the story of Israeli soldier Ro’i Klein, who jumped on a grenade to save his friends.
-Likewise US soldier Ross McGinnis who flung himself onto a grenade to save his buddies in their armored vehicle.
+Likewise, US soldier Ross McGinnis who flung himself onto a grenade to save his buddies in their armored vehicle.
 Those people are true martyrs, and obviously motivated by self-actualization to “be all that they could be.”
 (That is, lifesavers; I’m sure that had they lived, both of these two heroes would have gone on to great things.)